Maksym203/PrimalEngine/README.md

 ### Mouse wheel functions
 * Pan movement (Free move in x & y) while clicking the mouse wheel button.
 * Zoom in/out with the mouse wheel

+## Current version
+The engine has the animation channels practically made, unfortunately the implementation of the bones is missing for the animations to work.